AMATEURTOSS/android_practice/README.md

 this is my second android app project
 When the authentication text comes, it automatically extracts the number and copies it to the clipboard.
 It is a completed project and performs the functions I wanted.

 https://drive.google.com/file/d/1JwYjpvWrXY0VSpO6NnVnoJfle4Kf_g7Y/view?usp=sharing

+I want to add this app in google play store, but it failed because of policy violation